Nemocas/AbstractAlgebra.jl/docs/src/module_homomorphism.md

 (1, 2, 3)

 julia> S, f = sub(M, [m])
-(Submodule over Integers with 1 generator and no relations, Module homomorphism with
-Domain: Submodule over Integers with 1 generator and no relations
-Codomain: Free module of rank 3 over Integers)
+(Submodule over Integers with 1 generator and no relations, Hom: Submodule over Integers with 1 generator and no relations -> Free module of rank 3 over Integers)

 julia> Q, g = quo(M, S)
-(Quotient module over Integers with 2 generators and no relations, Module homomorphism with
-Domain: Free module of rank 3 over Integers
-Codomain: Quotient module over Integers with 2 generators and no relations)
+(Quotient module over Integers with 2 generators and no relations, Hom: Free module of rank 3 over Integers -> Quotient module over Integers with 2 generators and no relations)

 julia> kernel(g)
-(Submodule over Integers with 1 generator and no relations, Module homomorphism with
-Domain: Submodule over Integers with 1 generator and no relations
-Codomain: Free module of rank 3 over Integers)
+(Submodule over Integers with 1 generator and no relations, Hom: Submodule over Integers with 1 generator and no relations -> Free module of rank 3 over Integers)

 ```